artefactual/atom-docs/user-manual/import-export/csv-import.rst

    ignored.

-   The one exception to this is updating the biographical or administrative history of a related :term:`authority record`, which requires specifc criteria.
+   The one exception to this is updating the biographical or administrative history of a related :term:`authority record`, which requires specific criteria.
 See scenario **2B** in the section above, :ref:`csv-actor-matching`.